-Thanks to the internet, you can learn almost anything, however, there’s a huge difference between knowing how something works and knowing how to do it well.
-Looking for proof?
-Check Youtube for haircut fail videos–you’ll quickly see the difference between knowing how to do something versus having the expertise to do it well.
-Now while this might seem like a silly analogy, buying a home is a much bigger commitment and investment than getting your bangs trimmed, the consequences are similar.
+Thanks to the internet, you can learn almost anything.
+While this is a great benefit, there’s a huge difference between knowing how to technically do something and knowing how to do it well.
+YouTube is filled with fail videos that prove the difference between knowing how to do something versus having the expertise to do it well.
+Buying a property is a much bigger commitment and investment than trimming your bangs, for example, but the consequences are similar.
 In either case doing it yourself can work out well or can cost you significantly more time, money, and heartache than you intended.
 Here are the top reasons to hire an agent when buying a home.

 They Have Your Best Interest In Mind

-There’s no need to bury the lede on this one.
-The best reason to have an agent assist you in buying a home is that they are licensed professionals who have a contractual obligation to put your best interests first.
+The absolute best reason to have an agent assist you in buying a home is that they are licensed professionals who have a contractual obligation to put your best interests first.
 While an agent who is listing the property you’re interested in can draft up all the documents you’d need to complete the purchase, they are in fact, working for the seller.
 Having an agent working for you will mean that they are negotiating on your behalf and trying to do what is best for you, even if it results in a lower commission for themselves.

 There’s a lot at stake

 In most cases, buying real estate is going to be the largest, most expensive purchase you’ll ever make.
-How to can you be sure you’re making the right choice and not getting suckered into buying a Money Pit home?
+How can you be sure you’re making the right choice and not getting suckered into buying a Money Pit home?
 What happens if you accidentally transpose the address and on paper, you just “bought” a home that the owner wasn’t selling?
-Having a Buyer’s Agent representing you means that you’ll get sound recommendations on things like what kind of inspections you should have and who should do them and the Errors and Omissions insurance carried by real estate brokerages covers you in the event of a typo.
+Having an agent representing you means that you’ll get sound recommendations on things like what kind of inspections you should have and who should do them and the errors and omissions insurance carried by real estate brokerages covers you in the event of a typo.

-For many people, buying a house is a few-in-a-lifetime experience.
-The day you sign the closing papers will be a day you clearly remember, but for your agent, it may just be another day.
+For most people, buying a house is a few-in-a-lifetime experience.
+The day you sign the closing papers will be a day you clearly remember, but for your agent, it’s likely just another day.
 While your agent will be excited for you, for them it’s business as usual, which is great news for you!
 This experience means they know how to handle unusual circumstances and they know what to look out for to make sure you’re getting a fair deal.
 In a straightforward transaction this experience might not seem that important, but this knowledge will be invaluable for situations that pop-up without warning.